-- purchases and sales of financial assets under a contract whose terms require delivery of the asset within the time frame established generally by regulation or convention in the marketplace concerned are recognised and derecognised using trade date accounting (accounting policy 6) - commodities acquired principally for the purpose of selling in the near future or generating a profit from fluctuation in price or broker-traders' margin are measured at fair value less cost to sell (accounting policy 6) - intangible assets, property, equipment and right of use assets are accounted for at cost less accumulated depreciation/amortisation and impairment (accounting policy 7) - the portfolio exception to measure the fair value of certain groups of financial assets and financial liabilities on a net basis (accounting policy 6) - investments in associates and joint ventures are initially measured at cost and subsequently accounted for using the equity method in the separate financial statements (accounting policy 2) - derivatives are initially recognised at fair value (accounting policy 6) - trading portfolio assets are measured at fair value (accounting policy 6)
+- Purchases and sales of financial assets under a contract whose terms require delivery of the asset within the time frame established generally by regulation or convention in the marketplace concerned are recognised and derecognised using trade date accounting (accounting policy 6). - Commodities acquired principally for the purpose of selling in the near future or generating a profit from fluctuation in price or broker-traders' margin are measured at fair value less cost to sell (accounting policy 6). - Intangible assets, property, equipment and right of use assets are accounted for at cost less accumulated depreciation/ amortisation and impairment (accounting policy 7). - The portfolio exception to measure the fair value of certain groups of financial assets and financial liabilities on a net basis (accounting policy 6). - Investments in subsidiaries are accounted for at cost less accumulated impairment losses, where applicable, in the separate financial statements (accounting policy 2). - Derivatives are initially recognised at fair value (accounting policy 6). - Trading portfolio assets and liabilities are measured at fair value (accounting policy 6).